Written by Sanjay Nayar

 - recommend small changes to move toward my goal of Increasing Diversity

 Why isn’t my organizational GPS constantly recalculating for me to help suggest paths for funding and timing to meet these objectives?

-And just as navigation software reacts to real-time changes to my environment (traffic) or my requirements (detouring to fill my gas tank), PPM software should do the same to adapt to new disruptors suggesting different course of action to minimize the impact on my current plan.
+And just as navigation software reacts to real-time changes to my environment (traffic) or my requirements (detouring to fill my gas tank), PPM software should do the same to adapt to new disruptors by suggesting different courses of action to minimize the impact on my current plan.

-We should expect the same intelligence from our PPM as we do in the apps that we use in our day to day lives to help navigate us in an ever-changing world.
+We should expect the same intelligence from our PPM as we do in the apps that we use in our day to day lives.

 And that’s exactly what the next generation of Strategic PPM tools are starting to provide.